The Wheel in Space: Missing episodes

 Only Episodes 3 and 6 exist in full in the BBC Archives, though off-air audio recordings of all six episodes exist.
 16 mm telerecording film copies of the serial were sold to broadcasters in Australia, Hong Kong, Singapore, New Zealand, Gibraltar and Nigeria.
 The 625-line videotapes of Episodes 1–4 and the 35 mm films for Episodes 5–6 were cleared for junking by the BBC on 21 July 1969.
 All episodes existed in some form in BBC archives until at least early 1972; by the end of the junking period in 1978, only Episode 6 was retained in the BBC Film Library.
 In 1983, film collector David Stead bought a 16 mm film copy of Episode 3 from another collector in Southampton.
 Stead returned the film to the BBC archives in May 1984.

 Small clips exist of the remaining 4 episodes.
 An establishing shot of the Wheel from Episode 1 was later reused in Episode 10 of The War Games.
-Stock footage of a hippo in Episode 1 was sourced from "The Ancient Highway", an episode from the 1965 David Attenborough series Adventure - Zambezi.
 In 1996 two short clips of Duggan's death from Episode 4 were located in Australia, having been excised by ABC censors in 1969.
 In 2002, three short clips from Episode 5 (totalling eight seconds) were found in a private collection in New Zealand, having been removed by censors.

 The first rerun of a complete Doctor Who serial (The Evil of the Daleks; 1967) aired after The Wheel in Space's first broadcast.
 To prime audiences, Episode 6 ends with the Doctor displaying a scene from this serial on the TARDIS scanner.
 Within this scene is a short three-frame clip from the missing first episode of The Evil of the Daleks.